After graduating from Bozeman High School, I spent several years as a ski bum, trouble

 I then went to work flying for Great American Airways out of Reno.
 I worked there for five

 years flying the DC-9 and MD-80 series aircraft.
-During April of 1997 Great American
+During the month of April, 1997, Great

 After Great American, I flew for Southeast Airlines out of St. Petersburg, Florida flying the